Vonng/pigsty/docs/PARAM.md

 name: `pg_dbsu_home`, type: `path`, level: `C`

-postgresql home directory, `/var/lib/pgsql` by default
+postgresql home directory, `/var/lib/pgsql` by default, which is consistent with the official pgdg RPM.

-default values: `/var/lib/pgsql`